Camp Photo Gallery

 Pastor Dave explained that we are called to serve.
 When we serve others, we reflect Christ.
 People can see God through us when we serve with our whole hearts.
 We must remember to think of others first.
 We must remember that in God's kingdom the last are first.
 We must live counter- culturally and serve with our entire being.
 Pastor Dave ended the session by singing the song "Make Me A Servant" by Kelly Willard:

-Make me a servant, humble and meek
+Make me a servant,

 Lord, let me lift up,